-If you drive safely and avoid accidents and tickets you will soon be labelled as a safe and good driver.
+If you drive safely and avoid accidents and tickets you will soon be labeled as a safe and good driver.
 Collecting speeding tickets gets you in trouble with the law.
 Collecting violations can become extremely expensive when you want to insure your car.
-Lighten up on the gas pedal, be aware of your surroundings, don’t show off and drive sensibly.
+Lighten up on the gas pedal, be aware of your surroundings, don’t show off, and drive sensibly.
 Remember that careless driving and speeding can cause unnecessary injuries and endanger innocent people.
-Do not text, drink alcohol or consume drugs before you drive or when you are driving.
+Do not text, drink alcohol, or consume drugs before you drive or when you are driving.
 Always follow the rules about the maximum number of passengers allowed in your vehicle.
 This is particularly important with graduated licensing programs.

-Choose Usage Based Insurance
+Choose Usage-Based Insurance

 Telematics technology allows your insurance company to monitor your driving habits.
-The insurance company can determine how many kilometres you drive, the times that you drive and your habits when it comes to acceleration and braking.
+The insurance company can determine how many kilometers you drive, the times that you drive, and your habits when it comes to acceleration and braking.
 If you drive carefully and safely you can receive discounts and lower insurance rates.
 When you provide your insurance company with your driving information, you are rewarded for your good driving habits.
 Some insurance companies require you to be monitored for a short period of time in order to determine your savings which can be as much as 25%.
-Some insurance companies will give you a discount for enrolling into their monitoring program.
+Some insurance companies will give you a discount for enrolling in their monitoring program.
 Your good driving patterns can only be used to lower your insurance rates.

 If you speed or are in an accident it will not increase your insurance costs and the information that is collected can’t be used against you by the police or in an accident claim.